 Holloway’s is your typical tropical style beach, like something you would see on a fancy picture.
 This secluded beach has palm trees everywhere reminding you that yes, you are in paradise.
 With BBQ facilities right on the beach edge as well as toilet and shower amenities it’s a great place to spend the day.
 Holloway’s is actually the closest of all the beaches to Cairns City Centre located a very short 10 minute bus journey.

 Machans Beach is very tranquil with an unspoilt hippie style community.
 This was the first beach that I visited once I had arrived in Cairns and one look at it reassured me that I was going to love the area I was living in.
 The atmosphere is very laid back, with no hustle and bustle whatsoever.
 Machans Beach has a basic convenience store and one restaurant so it’s perfect for people who want to spend a whole day laying on the beach, soaking in the sun with a good book.

 Admittedly there is not a beach within walking distance of Cairns CBD but I assure you that a small bus journey or a road trip with friends will allow you to visit some of the most tranquil and stunning beaches you have ever seen.
 Please make sure that you read the signs when you arrive at the beaches as stingers (jellyfish) are present some months of the year.
-For more information on how to access any of these beaches please see the friendly reception staff at Nomads Cairns.

 Main Header Image by Skyseeker